zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Validating successful configuration

-The corresponding Gateway service(domain 2-N) should appear in the Eureka console of the Discovery service in the domain-1 API ML.
+The corresponding Gateway service in domain(2-N) should appear in the Eureka console of the Discovery service in the domain-1 API ML.

 To see details of all instances of the ‘GATEWAY’ application, perform a **GET** call on the following endpoint of the Discovery service in domain-1 API ML: